Archive-name: RGP_FAQ.RTF

 Manufacturers only sell to authorized distributors.
 Unless you

-have super deep pockets, like, wow, you won't be buyin' your machine brand new
+have super deep pockets, oh, baby, you won't be buyin' your machine brand new

 from thuh distributor.
 Current production machines are generally in